Dream-Part-II/ankr-research/kubernetes-demo/README.md

 ```

 and there should be no jobs listed.
 With slight modification to the program, we can also delete the pod the job was running in, restart the job on failure exit code, etc.

+## Outcomes

+After running this application, I essentially confirmed the ability of the golang Kubernetes to be able to run, monitor, and terminate applications running inside the Minikube cluster, and by extension, a full-fledged Kubernetes cluster.
+Even though this example may only handle a very simple use case, the Kubernetes API allows one to obtain and modify states of jobs, creating restart policies for jobs in case of failure, and much more functionality that may be required in the future to build a robust daemon that can handle multiple Docker image jobs.
+As a result, we can continue to preform more research on Kubernetes knowing that a daemon application that programatically manages applications on Kubernetes is feasible.

+## Cleanup

 To delete the deployment, run the command: